rebleo/programming4artists/README.md

   * Clement Greenberg - [Modernist Painting](https://voices.uchicago.edu/wittgenstein/files/2007/10/Greenbergmodpaint.pdf), 1960
   * Tim Berners-Lee - [Long Live the Web](http://jblomo.github.io/webarch253/slides/Long_Live_the_Web.pdf), 2010

 * Take last week’s code, and copy it to your local machine.
 Using the text editor - create .html + .js files that link to the p5.js library.
 Using the command line to browser workflow - make part of the image move over time.
-How can you animate the image that reflects the original artwork or artist?
+How can you animate the image that reflects or augments the original artwork or artist?

 ___
 ##### Week 3 -- February 14